att/ast/README.md

 ## Working with the full AST source

+Warning: Running test cases through the legacy test script may wipe out your home directory ([See #477](https://github.com/att/ast/issues/477)).
+This has been fixed in current development version.

 Full AST source code is available under the `2012-08-01-master` and `2016-01-10-beta` branches (see below for more details).
 Bug fixes to these branches are welcome but they are otherwise under low maintenance.